richmahn/en_tn/psa/front/intro.md

 #### When was the Book of Psalms written? ####

-The Psalms were written from around 1400 BC to about the time they were collected in the 200 BC.
-One of the earliest psalms was written by Moses, perhaps about 1400 BC.
-David's psalms have been dated between 1020 and 975 BC.
+The Psalms were written from around 1400 B.C. to about the time they were collected in the 200 B.C.
+One of the earliest psalms was written by Moses, perhaps about 1400 B.C.
+David's psalms have been dated between 1020 and 975 B.C.
 Asaph's psalms are probably from the same time as David's.
-The psalms of Korah may have come from the time just before the destruction of Jerusalem and the exile to Babylonia (587 BC).
+The psalms of Korah may have come from the time just before the destruction of Jerusalem and the exile to Babylonia (587 B.C.).

-No psalm is definitely identified as having been written after the exile, which formally ended in 538 BC.
+No psalm is definitely identified as having been written after the exile.
+The exile ended in 538 B.C.
 However, Psalms 126 and 137 appear to date from the period after the exile.

 #### What are the Messianic psalms? ####

-Some psalms, called "Messianic psalms," contain passages that the New Testament writers considered to prophesy the coming and work of the Messiah, Jesus Christ.
+Some psalms are called "Messianic psalms."
+These are psalms that New Testament writers considered to prophesy about the Messiah, Jesus Christ.
 The psalms usually considered to be Messianic are Psalms 2, 8, 16, 22, 34, 40, 41, 45, 68, 69, 89, 102, 109, 110, and 118.
 Each of these psalms is cited at least one time in the New Testament.

 #### What are superscriptions in the Psalms? ####

 Superscriptions are the information that is given before the beginning of many psalms.
-Seventy-three psalms are called "A psalm of David," which may mean they were written by King David, for David, or perhaps in the style that David used when he composed poetry.
+Seventy-three psalms are called "A psalm of David," which may mean they were written by King David.
+Or, it could mean they were written for David or in the style that David used when he composed poetry.
 For some psalms, the superscriptions give the historical situations in which they were written.

-Some superscriptions give instructions about how they should be played and sung, with what instruments, with which singers, and apparently sometimes with which melodies.
-Fifty-five psalms are addressed "to the choirmaster" or "chief musician;" these seem to have been specially meant for use in temple worship.
+Some superscriptions give instructions about how they should be played and sung.
+They tell which instruments, singers, or melodies that should be used for that psalm.
+Fifty-five psalms are addressed "to the choirmaster" or "chief musician."
+These seem to have been meant for use in temple worship.

 Some of the expressions in the superscriptions are difficult to understand, so modern versions often have different interpretations of them.